ruuda/blog/posts/a-type-system-for-rcl-part-4-the-typechecker.md

 and mostly putting together existing ideas.
 The main idea that I haven’t seen implemented elsewhere is the generalized subtype check.
-(And to be fair,
+And to be fair,
 it is of limited use
-— the reason RCL can get away with it, is [that runtime errors are static errors][static] in a configuration language.)
+— the reason RCL can get away with it, is [that runtime errors are static errors][static] in a configuration language.
 I would love to hear from people more versed in the literature if something like this exists in other systems, and if there are common practices around it.

-If this series got you interested in RCL, check out [the type system documentation][rcl-type-docs], and [try RCL in your browser][rcl-playground]!
+If this series got you interested in RCL,
+[try RCL in your browser][rcl-playground], and check out [the type system documentation][rcl-type-docs]!
-I don’t recommend relying on RCL to generate production configuration yet, but I do use it almost daily [as a `jq` replacement][rcl-jq], and the new [map and filter methods in v0.4.0][rcl-v04] make it even nicer for that.
+I don’t recommend relying on RCL to generate production configuration yet: it is a hobby project without statibility promise.
+However, I do use it almost daily [as a `jq` replacement][rcl-jq], and the new [map and filter methods in v0.4.0][rcl-v04] make it even nicer for that.